goruck/all/README.md

 ### KNN

 ### SVM
 An SVM with a radial kernel was selected given the non-linear class boundries of the datasets.
 Cross-validation was used to select the best values of the parameters gamma and cost associated with the model.
-The R script to generate and test the SVM model can be found [here](genSvmTest.R).
+The R script to generate and test the SVM model can be found [here](https://github.com/goruck/mall/blob/newstatus/R/genSvmTest.R).
 The script generates confusion matrices for training and validation data.
 These matrices are shown below and reflect reasonably good prediction performance from the model.

-Confusion matrix for the training data:
+Confusion matrix for the training data shown below.
+The numbers in the row and column headers represent the pattern number classified with 0 being the null case (i.e., no pattern was classified).
+Note that only patterns 2 through 6 were used in this case.

 ```text
       truth